baraksu/OperationOnNumbers/README.md

 ##The important variables
 To better understand the program I shall explain the important variables to you.\
 the variables are:\

-\
-* `array` - this is the variable that stores the array.\
+* `array` - this is the variable that stores the array.
-* `counter` - this is the variable that stores the amount of numbers in the array.\
+* `counter` - this is the variable that stores the number of numbers in the array.
-* `quotient` - this is the variable that stores the quotient of the average of all the numbers in the array.\
+* `quotient` - this is the variable that stores the quotient of the average of all the numbers in the array.
-* `remainder` - this is the variable that stores the remainder of the average of all the numbers in the array.\
+* `remainder` - this is the variable that stores the remainder of the average of all the numbers in the array.
-* `msg3` - this is the variable that stores the entire menu of the program.\
+* `msg3` - this is the variable that stores the entire menu of the program.

+## Personal experience
+It was very challenging to work on this project, if I thought I knew assembly before this project then I didn't it was really tough handling all the problems with assembly and my best advice is to not touch assembly, because it is very hard but if you do learn assembly and do a big project then it is very rewarding.
+Doing this project got me to know how the computer works and how just a tiny imperfection can make everything collapse.